openreview/openreview-web/README.md

 npm run dev
 ```

 This will watch for any changes and rebuild the page.
+The OpenReview API server
+also has to be running at the same time, and accessible at the URL specified by
+the `$API_URL` env var.

+Note: Currently only the `feature/enable-cors` branch is supported

 ## Deployment